Messages of the World’s Tourism Giants during the coronavirus

 The help will come if they stay at home

-Citymapper, a transport application, has introduced the ‘Mobility Index’ to find out how well people in cities follow the warning on staying at home.
+Citymapper, a transport application, has introduced the ‘Mobility Index’ to find out how well people in cities follow the stay at home order.
 The result revealed that 31% of Londoners still travel, despite government recommendations to stay at home.
 It turned out that most of these people have to go to work to meet their needs.
-In this case, the famous travel and tourism company Prestige created aid packages for those affected by the Coronavirus, especially the elderly, from January until the end of the virus.
+In this case, the famous travel and tourism company Prestige created aid packages for those affected by the COVID-19, especially the elderly, from January until the end of the virus.
 Besides, the London-based Experience Travel Group provided volunteer staff to perform market shopping or other tasks so that people stay at home.

 As can be seen from all these examples, giant tourism companies support people during this challenging period and encourage them to stay at home.
 Hopefully, all the world’s attempts to get rid of the virus as soon as possible is successful, and everyone can travel at any time.